- My LS

 Scott is a family law solicitor at Irwin Mitchell, working predominantly in Leeds and London on the consequences of relationship breakdown and children law.
 He is an expert in, and has written extensively on, LGBT+ family law issues.
 Scott also founded Leeds_LGBT, a professional network for LGBT+ professionals across Yorkshire.

 Luke is a trans non-practising solicitor who trained at a London firm specialising in property law and private client work.
 He was admitted as a solicitor in 2016 and now works in legal education.
-Luke joined the Law Society LGBT+ Lawyers Division Committee in November 2019.
+Luke joined our LGBT+ Lawyers Division Committee in November 2019.

 Philipp is an associate at Milbank LLP, working in their Leveraged Finance/Capital Markets Group.
 Philipp has experience in acting for banks, funds, private equity sponsors, corporate borrowers and investors on a range of complex cross-border banking and finance transactions.

-Kirsty is a Private Client Solicitor at Sherrards Solicitors LLP in St Albans.
-She is an affiliate member of the Society of Trust and Estate Practitioners (STEP) and joined the Law Society LGBT+ Lawyers Division Committee in March 2020.
+Kirsty is a private client solicitor at Sherrards Solicitors LLP in St Albans.
+She is an affiliate member of the Society of Trust and Estate Practitioners (STEP) and joined our LGBT+ Lawyers Division Committee in March 2020.